metasx/spacex-script/docs/miner.md

 > Disk organization solution is not unitary.
 If there is a better solution, you can optimize it yourself.

 With Spacex as a decentralized storage network, the configuration of your hard disks becomes quite important.
-The node storage capacity will be reported to the Spacex Network as reserved space, and this will determine the stake limit of this node.
+The node storage capacity will be reported to the Mannheim Network as reserved space, and this will determine the stake limit of this node.

 **Base hard disk mounting requirements:**